Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 Call abandonment rate

 One of the least desirable outcomes in your call center is that a customer or prospect calls in but gives up before they get through to an agent.
-Call abandonment rate is the aggregate number of callers who disconnect before speaking to an agent.
+The abandoned calls rate is the aggregate number of callers who disconnect before speaking to an agent.

 • Impact of display: Agents know they’re missing calls and focus on providing fast resolutions so they become free to handle new inbound calls.